hu8813/so_long/README.md

 ## Requirements

 -   A C compiler (such as GCC)
--   in Linux, Libraries: libXext, libX11 ,
-    to install these dependencies, run:
+-   in Linux, Libraries: libXext, libX11 are necessary, to install these dependencies, run:

 `sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev`

--   in mac, compiling flags are: -framework OpenGL -framework AppKit
+-   in Mac, compiling flags are: -framework OpenGL -framework AppKit

+    Makefile will automatically detect OS and set Flags, however program not tested on Mac, put your minilibx-mac library files in this empty directory

 ## Installation